Xiangyang1984/Pneumo-Typer/README.md

 It is very simple to use Pneumo-Typer.
 First, prepare input datas, at least containing Genbank_file_directory; then, run Pneumo-Typer like this "perl pneumo-typer.pl -d Genbank_file_directory".

-## Running Gcluster
+## Running Pneumo-Typer

 Here, we used 18 genomes as an example to show how to use Pneumo-Typer.
 18 genomes is under a directory named "18_genomes_dir", which can be downloaded from website: www.microbialgenomic.cn/temp_dir/18_genomes.tar.gz.

-#### Example 1: Run Pneumo-Typer is a easy task by using the following command
+#### Example 1: Run Pneumo-Typer is an easy task by using the following command

 This command will do serotype predict and create figures, and ST analysis with 10 threads.
-When finished, Pneumo-Typer will output results as follows: a.ST results b.predicted serotype results c.create three maps with the ST and predicted serotype and information showed
+When finished, Pneumo-Typer will output results as follows:
+* a.ST results
+* b.predicted serotype results
-	heatmap_gene.svg: a heatmap of the distribution of cps gene at gene level;
+* c.create three maps with the ST and predicted serotype and information showed *heatmap_gene.svg: a heatmap of the distribution of cps gene at gene level;
-	heatmap_class.svg: a heatmap of the distribution of cps gene at class level;
+	*heatmap_class.svg: a heatmap of the distribution of cps gene at class level;
-	cps_cluster.svg: a genetic organization of cps gene cluster
+	*cps_cluster.svg: a genetic organization of cps gene cluster

 	$ perl pneumo-typer.pl -d 18_genomes_dir -t 10 -m T

-Setting "-c" to "T" will perform cgST analysis that takes quite a long time, and the cgST information will also be showed on maps.
+Setting "-c" to "T" will perform cgST analysis which takes quite a long time, and the cgST information will also be showed on maps.

 #### Example 2: A Newick format tree file is used by Pneumo-Typer to automatically associate the distribution of cps gene and genetic organization of cps cluster with their phylogeny.